exakat/exakat/docs/Rules.rst

 The comparison seems to be misplaced.

-A comparison happens in the the last argument, while the actual function expect another type : this may be the case of a badly placed parenthesis.
+A comparison happens in the last argument, while the actual function expect another type : this may be the case of a badly placed parenthesis.

 .. code-block:: php